Mongo & Mongoose Continued

 Base Challenges

-1. Set up Mongoose in your Microblog app.
-This includes installing the Mongoose module, creating a schema for your blog posts, and requiring the schema in your server.js.
+- Set up Mongoose in your Microblog app.
+This includes installing the Mongoose module, creating a schema for your blog posts, and requiring the schema in your

-• GET /posts should get all the posts from the database collection.
+should get all the posts from the database collection. - POST

-• POST /posts should create a new post in the database collection.
+should create a new post in the database collection. - GET

-3. Test all your API routes with Postman before testing if the addition of Mongoose affected anything on your client-side.
-Note: Your Mongo documents have an _id attribute, rather than id, so you'll need to update any instances of id on the client-side.
+- Test all your API routes with Postman before testing if the addition of Mongoose affected anything on your client-side.
+Note: Your Mongo documents have an

 Stretch Challenges / Bonus